WCHS Course Handbook

 - Increase the number of people you can communicate with

-- Gives you the opportunity to study abroad when in college
+- Gives you the opportunity to study abroad in college

 - Opens your mind to new cultures